Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 Finally, we also calculate and display a few metrics like the **mean reprojection error** over the entire set of `n` points.
 If we used a regular pattern, we can also plot a histogram of errors.
 However, this is very situational.
  ![R4_Hist](https://user-images.githubusercontent.com/65610334/212619373-74e057af-ee18-4eb2-b671-9f77acc565dc.jpg)
-// ADD CODE BLOCKS (TAB) for the error metrics.

-## **Note**

-**We have provided the marked 2d points of different objects for 3d reconstruction in the marked points folder.
-You can use them to reconstruct different objects.**

 ## **License**